 “The ATs and docs know how to treat athletes — especially making sure they’re feeling okay and getting back to their sport on time.” –Payton

-A multisport athlete at Central Catholic High School, Payton was enjoying a strong freshman year on the football team.
-All season long, the Vikings were defeating opponents by significant margins, earning them a spot in the Western Pennsylvania Interscholastic Athletic League (WPIAL) Class 6A championships in November.
+A multi-sport athlete at Central Catholic High School, Payton was enjoying a strong freshman year on the football team.
+All season long, the Vikings were defeating opponents by significant margins.
+They earned a spot in the Western Pennsylvania Interscholastic Athletic League (WPIAL) Class 6A championships in November.

 Running the Wildcat